 Ask the community...

-I was having such a hard time getting through to NYS Department of Labor to check on my claim status - kept getting busy signals and disconnected.
-Someone here recommended trying claimyr.com and honestly it was a game changer.
-They have this service where they'll call for you and get you connected to an actual agent.
-There's a video demo at https://youtu.be/qyftW-mnTNI that shows how it works.
-Saved me hours of frustration trying to get through myself.
+I had the same problem until I found Claimyr - it's a service that calls the NYS Department of Labor for you and gets you connected to an actual agent.
+Check out claimyr.com and they have a video demo at https://youtu.be/qyftW-mnTNI that shows how it works.
+Saved me hours of trying to get through myself.

 0 coins